Support Our Mission

-Birds, rats, and mice comprise approximately 90 percent of all animals in U.S. laboratories, yet they have no legal protection.
-Enacted in 1966, the Animal Welfare Act (AWA) was originally created to protect the health and well-being of all warm-blooded animals used in experiments.
-However, in 1972, birds, rats, and mice were specifically excluded from AWA regulations by the Secretary of Agriculture.
-In an effort to gain legal protection for birds, rats, and mice, AAVS launched Project Animal Welfare Act: An Act for All on April 30, 1998, at the National Press Club in Washington, DC.
+Birds, rats, and primarily mice comprise at least 90 percent of all animals in U.S. laboratories, yet have been denied coverage by the Animal Welfare Act (AWA), a law that provides regulatory oversight of commercial uses of animals, including in research and testing.
+Enacted in 1966, the AWA was amended in 1970 to protect the health and well-being of all warm-blooded animals used in experiments.
+However, in 1971, birds, rats, and mice were specifically excluded from AWA regulations by the Secretary of Agriculture.
+In an effort to gain legal protection for birds, rats, and mice, AAVS launched Project Animal Welfare Act: An Act for All on April 30, 1998.

 Fight for Change

-In 1998, following earlier actions taken by prominent animal rights groups, ARDF and others filed a petition with the U.S. Department of Agriculture (USDA), requesting that the birds, rats, and mice exclusion be removed.
-A year later, ARDF and two additional plaintiffs (a psychology student and InVitro International, a company that develops non-animal alternative test methods) filed a lawsuit against the USDA claiming that the agency did not have a legal basis to exclude the animals.
+In 1998, following earlier actions taken by prominent animal rights groups, AAVS, its affiliate the Alternatives Research & Development Foundation (ARDF), and others filed a petition with the USDA, requesting that the birds, rats, and mice exclusion be removed.
+A year later, ARDF and two additional plaintiffs (a psychology student and In Vitro International, a company that develops non-animal alternative test methods) filed a lawsuit against the USDA, claiming that the agency did not have a legal basis to exclude these animals.